RayKitajima/Rutile/docs/config_markdown.md

 ## Detail

-Each line should be start with keyword defined in the above abstruct.
+Each line should be start with keyword defined in the above abstract.
-Its value shold be defined after **:**, with the exception of shcme file importing by @FILE.
+Its value should be defined after **:**, with the exception of schema file importing by @FILE.

-White spece will be allowed in the around of separator **:**.
+White space will be allowed in the around of separator **:**.

 Comment will be started with double slash.